 Step 2: Know your budget

-Before you ever talk with an agency directly, you’ll want to have a general idea or range of what you’re willing to spend on your website.
+Before you ever talk with a web design agency directly, make sure to have a general idea or range of what you’re willing to spend on your website.
 Give yourself a little flexibility or wiggle room, but prepare a budget that is realistic for both you and the agency.
 If you don’t talk about this, you may end up wasting your time working with an agency to develop a plan or proposal only to find you need double of what you have budgeted.
 Another reason to talk about the budget is that you want the agency to bring everything they have in their arsenal to your project.
 If they think you have a lower budget they may hold back and only offer some of their capabilities, rather than all of their ideas.

 Step 3: Know your timeline

 A timeline is important as well because three main things need to happen.
 First, you need to have time to quote the project.
 Next, the agency needs to get it into their project schedule.
 Finally, they need to build the project.
-If the “agency can start the project at any time” they are probably not in high demand.
-This could be a sign of poor customer service or that their projects do not achieve business goals and therefore, the agency is unable to maintain a strong client base.
+If the agency can start the project at any time they are probably not in high demand.
+This could be a sign of poor customer service, that their projects do not achieve business goals, or that the agency is unable to maintain a strong client base.

 Step 4: Select agencies to interview

 Okay, NOW it’s time to start calling.
-But again, you’ll drive yourself crazy if you just start calling every agency you come across.
+But again, you’ll drive yourself crazy if you just start calling every web design company you come across.
 Be a little more selective.
 We suggest a maximum of three companies to interview.
 You should be able to find a company that stands out from the three and then make your decision from there.

 Another good idea is to ask your network for a referral to a good web design agency.
-You want to be fairly specific when you ask for a referral, so instead of asking for a “website designer” you will want to ask a “web design company” or “web design agency”.
+You want to be fairly specific when you ask for a referral, so instead of asking for a web designer, you will want to ask a website design company or web design agency.
 The reason for this is because it is impossible for one person to be able to perform the strategy, SEO, copywriting, design, and development that is needed to make your website a success.
 You are going to need a team of experts— not just one freelancer working out of their home— to accomplish your goals.

-Most agencies will have a contact form on their site to get the ball rolling.
+Most good web design companies will have a contact form on their site to get the ball rolling.
 When you fill this out, request that they contact you by phone.
 A phone call, as opposed to an email, will give you an idea of how well they communicate.
 If they can’t manage a phone call— or if it takes them days or weeks to even get ahold of you— it’s a clear sign their customer service standards are not ideal.

 Step 6: Assess their approach